mbooth101/mbooth101.github.io/README.md

 ## Publishing

-Create pages in the root directory and blog articles in the __\_posts/__ directory.
+Create non blog pages in the root directory.
+Work on draft blog articles in __\_drafts/__ so they won't be published by GitHub Pages until they are ready.
+Move drafts into __\_posts/__ and prefix with the filename with the date for publication.

 Add images and media to the __assets/__ directory.
 Pages and blog articles pages should be written in markdown.
 The new content can be tested and developed using a local server on port 4000:

     $ bundle exec jekyll serve
+    $ bundle exec jekyll serve --drafts # To test publish draft articles

 GitHub Pages does not support the Jekyll Archives plugin, so we need to save the generated tag archive index pages: